 - Investigation and response, including offerings from FireEye, RSA Security and Uplevel Security.

 Although incident response tools can help you reach this point, ultimately this phase of the OODA loop involves people; for example, a security committee and/or incident response team as well as executive management and legal.
 You will be making critical business decisions regarding what to do -- or not do -- in terms of your response efforts.
-The most important piece goes back to the first two phases of observing and orienting to ensure you have all the necessary information in order to make better decisions.
+The most important piece goes back to the two phases of observing and orienting to ensure you have all the necessary information in order to make better decisions.
 In this phase, you might reference security policies and standards and even contracts and compliance requirements to ensure that you're doing what you said you were going to do.
-The important thing is that you come up with a clear plan for your remediation efforts.
+The important thing is that you come up with a clear for your remediation efforts.
 Going back and interacting with your incident response and related security tools may be in order, depending on the situation.

 This is the phase of the OODA loop where you get things done.
 Similar to the previous phase, when acting on your decisions, you'll be using your incident response and security tools to get things done.
 Tools that can help in this regard include: